Kabir Singh: Box office

 Kabir Singhs opening day domestic collection was ₹20.21 crore.
 This is the highest opening day collection for a Shahid Kapoor film.
 On the second day, the film collected ₹22.71 crore.
 On the third day, the film collected ₹27.91 crore.

 As of 10 October 2019, with a gross of ₹331.24 crore in India and ₹47.78 crore overseas, the film has a worldwide gross collection of ₹379.2 crore.

 Kabir Singh was the third highest grossing Bollywood film of 2019.
 Going by domestic net collection, the film is the 9th list of Hindi films with highest domestic net collection.
 It also became the first A-certified Indian film to gross over ₹ 200 crore in India.

 Home media

-The film was available for streaming on Netflix from 19 September 2019 to 18 September 2025.
+The film was available for streaming on Netflix from 19 September 2019.